Opening Statement of Commissioner Brian D. Quintenz before the Open Commission Meeting on November 5, 2018

 Any de minimis threshold must always be put into context of the broader swaps market regulatory regime.
 The Commission is not establishing the de minimis exception in a vacuum.
 Since the swap dealer definition was adopted in 2012, a broad range of rigorous regulatory requirements have gone into effect which also advance the goals of swap dealer registration, such as mandatory clearing, SEF trading, swap data reporting, and margin requirements for uncleared swaps.

 The Commission’s regulatory framework for the swap market has greatly evolved from its state six years ago; it is only common sense that the swap dealer registration threshold should evolve as well.
 It will be a great day when financial regulators, including the CFTC, finally move away from gross notional value as any sort of metric or test of derivatives exposure, activity, or risk.
-I look forward to that day, and
+I look forward to that day, and I am committed to working with the Chairman, my fellow Commissioners, and our staff to make sure we get the swap dealer de minimis exception policy right.

 I will vote in favor of issuing today’s proposed rule and the request for comment reforming the regulatory regime of swap execution facilities (SEFs).
 The Chairman has shown great thought leadership and transparency in consistently and fully articulating his vision for swaps trading rules that would create a more cohesive, liquid swap marketplace.
 Today’s proposal represents a significant step toward executing that vision.
 I look forward to hearing from market participants about how these broad reforms will work collectively to impact SEF trading dynamics and liquidity formation.
 Mr. Chairman, I know this day has been a long time coming, and I congratulate you and the Division of Market Oversight for all of your and their tireless work on this proposed rule.